HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-28-An-Error-Caused-by-Unstable-Internet-Connection.md

              Got        a5b45b36e97482fc9c9f423cb8b213e1967622bed720474c1462073d9c654263
 ```

-according to information, I firstly try to install `pip install hashes` to solve it, but it doesn’t help, the same error occurs again.
-I looked for possible solutions on the Internet, and found Ritabrata’s question[^3] about a similar error and his own answer[^4]:
+according to the error message, at first I tried to update `hashes`, `pip install hashes`, to solve it, but it doesn’t help, and the same error occurs again.
+I looked for possible solutions on Internet, and found Ritabrata reported a similar error on Stack Overflow[^3] and his own answer[^4]:

 <div class="quote--left" markdown="1">